Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/3D-Secure/Secure-Data-Capture.md

 # 3-D Secure - Secure Data Capture Integration

 Commerce Hub's Secure Data Capture is designed to work seemlessly with our 3-D Secure (3DS) authentication provider.
 This eliminates the need to manually integrate with the provider's API and increases PCI security.
-The iFrame or Javascript SDK handles the data collection and storage to send to the 3DS provider and processing platforms.
+The iFrame or Javascript SDK handles the data collection and storage to send to the 3DS provider.

 ## Step 1: Authentication

-A [credentials](?path=docs/Resources/API-Documents/Security/Credentials.md) request is required to inform Commerce Hub the transaction will require 3DS authentication.
-This is accomplished by sending the `authentication3DS` indicator in the `transactionDetails` object.
+A [credentials](?path=docs/Resources/API-Documents/Security/Credentials.md) request with `authentication3DS` *true* in the `transactionDetails` object is required to inform Commerce Hub the transaction will require 3DS authentication.

 The credential request is also needed to obtain the client `symmetricEncryptionAlgorithm`, `accessToken`, `sessionId`, and `publicKey`.
 These will be used to create the [`authorization`](?path=docs/Resources/API-Documents/Authentication-Header.md) constant required in the Secure Data Capture request and `sessionId` required in the subsequent request.